stuartpittaway/diyBMSv4Code/README.md

 * V421 = JLCPCB built board (marked DIYBMS v4.21 on silkscreen) - has 20 small resistors (marked 6R20) and machine soldered using 0603 sized parts (R19 is in middle of resistor array)

-* V430 = JLCPCB built board (marked DIYBMS v4.3 on silkscreen) - not released to public - experimental version - DO NOT USE THIS WITH A LOWER VERSION BOARD!!
+* V440 = Marked DIYBMS v4.4 on silkscreen, released Feb 2021 - DO NOT USE THIS CODE WITH OLDER VERSION BOARDS

 Open the module code, navigate to platformio environment "env:attiny841_VXXX", (where XXX is the version from above).
 Connect your USBASP programmer to the module and select "Upload"

 # WARNING